-There are two mandatory courses for all students in the programme (irrespectively of track) and these two courses are usually taken during year 2 of the programme:
+There are two mandatory courses in research methodology for all students in the programme (irrespectively of track) and these two courses are usually taken during year 2 of the programme:

 The course SH2007 is only given in P2 (period 2), while the course AK2030 is given in any period.
-AK2030 is expected to be taken in P1 (period 1) during Year 2 of the programme, but can be taken in any other period if that suits better into the study plan of an individual student.
+AK2030 is normally taken in P1 (period 1) during Year 2 of the programme, but can be taken in any other period if that suits better into your study plan.

 Conditionally elective courses